abbott567/blog/src/posts/death-of-the-notes-box/post.md

 ## The problem

 The notes box has become a global dumping ground for anything the user thinks 'might' be useful.
 Whether they're processing an application or dealing with a customer query, they just fill the notes box with lines and lines of redundant information.
-Just incase theres a slight chance somebody else might need it in the future.
+Just incase there's a slight chance somebody else might need it in the future.

 Some people think they're being helpful.
 Should anybody else want that information, it's there.
 Others do it out of fear.
 They're covering their own back, proving they're being thorough with their work.
 For example: